MDSVISHNUMOHAN/Futurense-Internship/README.md

 Basic python codes to clear the basics

 WEEK-1
-Python program to add two numbers Maximum of two numbers in Python.
-Python Program for factorial of a number.
+Python program to add two numbers Maximum of two numbers in Python.\n Python Program for factorial of a number.
 Python Program for simple interest Python Program for compound interest.
 Python Program to check Armstrong Number.